lallaria/Archipelago/worlds/rac2/rac2 todo.md

 - Investigate Grelbin bridge extend conditions.
 - Deal the taxi spawn conditions the Hypnotist on Damosel.
 - Prevent default popups when checking hypnomatic part locations
+- Some/All Hypnomatic Part locations may still give their original items.
+- Megacorp Scientist broken if Shop route is completed first